What a Typical Art All Night Is Like…

 Art All Night is a catalyst for community development, shining a spotlight on our unique neighborhood.
 Lawrenceville has long been a magnet for artisans, lovers of beautiful architecture, and those attracted to the unique aspects of urban living.

-Art All Night has been around for 24 years, so must be doing something right!
+Art All Night has been around since 1998, so must be doing something right!

 * Art All Night is a family friendly, weapons free, community event.
 Public safety issues will be dealt with on a case by case basis by the security team with support from law enforcement.